10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Authentic tiramisĂč dessert from Jewish Ghetto and Campo de’ Fiori food tour in Rome, ItalyWe loved this tiramisĂč we tried on our food tour through Rome’s Jewish Ghetto and Campo de’ Fiori!

-First, we tried tiramisĂč from one of Rome’s best spots—and honestly, it ruined all other tiramisĂč for us.
-It was the perfect sweet ending to our culinary journey.
+First up was tiramisĂč from one of the best spots in Rome—and honestly, it spoiled all other tiramisĂč for us.
+It was the perfect sweet finish to the evening.

-Next, we stopped at the iconic Caffù Sant’Eustachio for a strong Italian espresso.
-Even if you’re not a coffee fan, this place is a must-visit.
+Then we headed to the famous Caffù Sant’Eustachio for a proper Italian espresso.
+Even if you’re not big on coffee, this place is worth a visit.

-The rich, smooth coffee was unforgettable.
-Plus, you can pick up some high-quality Italian coffee beans to take home—a great souvenir or gift!
+The espresso was rich and smooth—totally unforgettable.
+Plus, you can grab some of their coffee beans to take home, which makes a great little souvenir.

-👉 Book this Rome food tour ahead, as spots fill up quickly!
+👉 Book this night Rome food tour, as spots fill up quickly!

 3. The Roman food tour in Trastevere